ilbers/isar/doc/user_manual.md

 ### Limitation

-Debian cross-compilation works out of the box starting from Debian stretch distribution.
+Debian cross-compilation works out of the box.
 Currently the following build configurations are supported in Isar:

- - stretch armhf
- - stretch arm64
- - stretch mipsel
  - buster armhf
  - buster arm64 (for host >= buster)
  - buster mipsel (for host >= buster)
+ - bullseye armhf
+ - bullseye arm64
+ - bullseye mipsel
+ - bookworm armhf
+ - bookworm arm64
+ - bookworm mipsel

 Experimental support for riscv64 is available as well.